 - Condition your hair with oil before shower: To stop frizzy hair after shower, a good way to condition and moisturize your hair the natural way is to massage it with hair oil.
 Massage some coconut, almond, or olive oil onto your hair and scalp an hour before you wash it.
 This oil will penetrate your hair shaft and nourish it from within to give you softer, shinier, and frizz-free hair (5).

-- Towel dry before conditioning: This step may sound a bit tedious to you but it’s what you need to do to get frizz-free hair after shower.
-After shampooing your hair, wrap a towel around your head to soak up all the excess water and then apply conditioner.
+- Towel dry before conditioning: This step may sound a bit tedious to you but it’s what you need to get frizz-free hair after showering.
+Towel drying soaks up excess water from your hair.
+After shampooing your hair, wrap a towel around your head and then apply conditioner.
 The conditioner will get absorbed into your towel-dried hair much more easily and prevent it from frizzing up.
 Similar to a sponge, the less water is absorbed into the hair the more room there is in the hair to absorb hydrating conditioner.

 - Don’t use too much conditioner: Applying too much conditioner will weigh your hair down and make it look super greasy and difficult to keep hair straight after a shower.